hugosykes/CV/README.md

 From as early as possible, learning to code at Makers Academy drove me towards adopting best practices and appreciating the value of a well functioning team.
 A dedication to furthering, and keeping up the pace of, my learning has stood me well when joining new projects and adapting to new environments.

+#### Management

+While at Go City, managing a team for the first time, I have developed a calm and thoughtful style of leadership based on trust and respect for the members of my squad.
+I have relished the opportunity to help shape, guide and support the careers of my engineers whilst giving them space to flourish independently.

 ## Education